meghananekkanti25/Airline-Customer-Satisfaction/README.md

 The Random Forest Classifier and the Gradient Boosting Classifier emerged as the top-performing models for our selected subsets, consistently surpassing other models in accuracy and AUC.
 Consequently, we have used these models to inform our business decisions for the respective subsets.

-Our decision performance analysis highlights that Inflight WiFi Service and Online Boarding are the most profitable features in terms of cost-benefit.
+Our decision performance analysis highlights that Inflight wifi service and Online Boarding are the most profitable features in terms of cost-benefit.
 Enhancements to these features could generate over $20,000 in additional revenue.
 Following these, Inflight Entertainment and Ease of Online Booking offer substantial benefits, with potential yields of approximately $10,000 and $3,500, respectively.

-We recommend that Invistco Airlines focus on improving Inflight WiFi Service and Entertainment, as well as enhancing Online Booking and Boarding services.
-Allocating more budget towards these improvements is expected to boost customer satisfaction and, in turn, drive future profits and revenue growth.
+We recommend that Invistco Airlines focus on improving Inflight wifi service and Entertainment and enhancing Online Booking and Boarding services.
+Allocating more budget to these improvements is expected to boost customer satisfaction and, in turn, drive future profits and revenue growth.

 <br>
 <h2 align="center">Total Cost Benefit of Different Features</h2>